Zellius/robo-versioning/README.md

 - **TAG_DIGIT_RC**: git tag pattern ((\d+).(\d+).(\d+)rc(\d+).
 For git tag _1.2.3rc4_ the result will be: versionCode 1020304, versionName 1.2.3rc4.
 If where is no valid git tag the result wull be  versionCode 0, versionName 0.0.0rc0.
 - **TAG_DESCRIBE_DIGIT**: git tag pattern (\d+).(\d+).(\d+).
 For git tag _1.2.3_ the result will be: versionCode 10203, versionName 1.2.3-14-g2414721.
 If where is no valid git tag the result wull be  versionCode 0, versionName 0.0.0.
 - **TAG_DESCRIBE_DIGIT_RC**: git tag pattern ((\d+).(\d+).(\d+)rc(\d+).
 For git tag _1.2.3rc4_ the result will be: versionCode 1020304, versionName 1.2.3rc4-14-g2414721.
 If where is no valid git tag the result wull be  versionCode 0, versionName 0.0.0rc0.

+Plugin uses **git log --first-parent** command to parse and get list of tags.
+You can customize it.

 ##### Customize
 You can customize digit tag **versioningCalculator** like this: